mkusmierczyk/WebsiteComponents/readme.md

 * [Contact](#contact)

 ## General info
-Here you can see basic components written in Vanilla HTML 5, CSS4 andJavaScript.
+Here you can see basic components written in Vanilla HTML 5, CSS4 and JavaScript.

 ## Screenshots
 ###Slider